 You’ll find it easily because it’s the only one that fit the cable width, and it may be written “CAMERA” on the main board.

 - Before plugging the cable, you may need to remove the plastic film and lightly pull the black plastic

 - Plug the cable and push the black plastic to hold the cable inside

 - Make sure to align both connectors on the same side (cable connectors on the HDMI port side)

 - Then I recommend starting with a rapid test before holding everything in the case and/or in the holder, just to be sure that it’s working 🙂

 Plug all cables back (power, HDMI, network, USB …) and start the Raspberry Pi.

-Enable the camera on Raspberry Pi OS
+Enable the camera port on Raspberry Pi OS

 Before using the camera on your Raspberry Pi, you need to enable it in your system.
 The camera port is disabled by default.